oguzturker8/JSPuzzle_Yazlab2-1/README.md

 ## Getting Started

-You can have a copy of this project easily with these steps.
+You can have a copy of this project easily to take these following steps.

-### Requirements
+You have to have NodeJS.

-You have to have NodeJS [NodeJS](https://nodejs.org/en/download/) can download here.
+[NodeJS]  Can download <a href="https://nodejs.org/en/download/">here.</a>

 ### Installation